keegoid-nr/useful-scripts/synthetics-private-locations/runtime-container-logs/README.md

 ## How It Works

-1. **Event Monitoring**: The script uses `docker events` to listen for container start events matching the specified image name
+1. **Event Monitoring**: The script uses `docker events` to listen for container start events matching the specified image.
+It handles full image names, tags, and registry prefixes.

+2. **Runtime Resolution**: The script automatically extracts the base runtime name from the image and maps keywords to canonical runtimes for internal path resolution:
+    - Images containing **"api"** map to `/app/synthetics-node-api-runtime/...`
+    - Images containing **"browser"** map to `/app/synthetics-node-browser-runtime/...`
+    - This allows using shorthand image names like `node-api-runtime` or `node-browser-runtime`.

-2. **Background Processing**: When a container starts, a background job is spawned to monitor it independently, allowing the script to handle multiple containers simultaneously
+3. **Background Processing**: When a container starts, a background job is spawned to monitor it independently, allowing the script to handle multiple containers simultaneously

-3. **Immediate Capture**: The script attempts an initial copy after a 0.05 second delay to catch files written at container startup
+4. **Immediate Capture**: The script attempts an initial copy after a 0.05 second delay to catch files written at container startup

-4. **Polling Loop**: While the container is running, the script polls every 0.1 seconds to detect file size increases
+5. **Polling Loop**: While the container is running, the script polls every 0.1 seconds to detect file size increases

-5. **Incremental Copying**: Files are copied only when directory sizes increase, avoiding redundant operations
+6. **Incremental Copying**: Files are copied only when directory sizes increase, avoiding redundant operations

-6. **Final Attempt**: After the container stops, the script makes one last attempt to copy any files that were written just before shutdown
+7. **Final Attempt**: After the container stops, the script makes one last attempt to copy any files that were written just before shutdown

-7. **Archiving**: If files were captured, they're compressed into a `.tar.gz` archive and the uncompressed directory is removed
+8. **Archiving**: If files were captured, they're compressed into a `.tar.gz` archive and the uncompressed directory is removed

 ## Output Structure